cossatot/slip_rate_calculator/README.md

 Currently, only linear and piecewise-linear fitting is supported.
-Linear fitting is perfomed as a Linear Least Squares (LLS) regression with the *y*-intercept fixed at the `zero offset age`, which is the age at which no offset occurs (i.e. the present for active faults).
+Linear fitting is perfomed as a Linear Least Squares (LLS) regression with the *x*-intercept fixed at the `zero offset age`, which is the age at which no offset occurs (i.e. the present for active faults).

 Piecewise-linear fitting is a nonlinear regression problem if the *x*